williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 ### Terms

-In the OAuth 2.0 flows under discussion here, we have four important roles:
+Although OpenID Connect is built on top of OAuth 2.0, the specification uses slightly different terms:

-- The authorization server, which is the server that issues the access token.
-In this case Okta is the authorization server.
+- The OpenID Provider (OP), which is the authorization server that issues the ID token.
+In this case Okta is the OP.
 For more information about setting-up Okta as your authorization server, go here: [Set Up Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html).
-- The resource owner, normally your application's end-user, that grants permission to access the resource server with an access token.
+- The End-User whose information is contained in the ID token.
+- A Claim is a piece of information about your End-User.
-- The client, which is the application that requests the access token from Okta and then passes it to the resource server.
+- The Relying Party (RP), which is the client application that requests the ID token from Okta.

-- The resource server, which accepts the access token and therefore also must verify that it is valid.
-In this case this is your application.
+With these terms in mind, you should be able to parse this sentence from the OpenID Connect spec: `The ID Token is a security token that contains Claims about the Authentication of an End-User by an Authorization Server when using a Client`.

-More information about all of these can be found in our high-level discussion of OAuth 2.0, which you can find here: (jakub.todo).
+More information about all of this can be found in our high-level discussion of OpenID Connect, which you can find here: (jakub.todo).

-The access tokens are in JSON Web Token (JWT) format, the specification for which can be found here: <https://tools.ietf.org/html/rfc7519>.
+The ID tokens are in JSON Web Token (JWT) format, the specification for which can be found here: <https://tools.ietf.org/html/rfc7519>.
 They are signed using private JSON Web Keys (JWK), the specification for which you can find here: <https://tools.ietf.org/html/rfc7517>.

 ## ID Tokens vs Access Tokens

-As mentioned above, it is important that the resource server (your server-side application) only take the access token from a client.
-This is because access tokens are intended for authorizing access to a resource, which is exactly the use case you have here.

-ID Tokens, on the other hand, are intended for authentication.
-They provide information about the resource owner, to allow you verify that they are who they say they are.
-Authentication is the concern of the clients.
-Because of this, when a client makes an authentication request, the ID Token that is returned contains the `client_id` in the ID Token's `aud` claim.
+The ID Token is a security token granted by the OpenID Provider that contains information about an End-User.
+This information tells your client application that the user is authenticated, and can also give you information like their username or locale.

+You can pass an ID Token around different components of your client, and these components can use the ID Token to confirm that the user is authenticated and also to retrieve information about them.

+Access tokens, on the other hand, are not intended to carry information about the user.
+They simply allow access to certain defined server resources.
+More discussion about when to use access tokens can be found in How To Validate Access Tokens (jakub.todo).

 More information about ID tokens can be found here: (jakub.todo).